 Located in Sydney, Australia, Tim Klingender Fine Art is an international business providing a range of services to the high end of the art market.

-Tim Klingender trained at the University of Melbourne where he graduated with a BA (Fine Art).
+Tim Klingender trained at the University of Melbourne where he graduated with a BA in Fine Art.
 He was employed by Sotheby’s for twenty years, where he was an International Director between 1998 and 2009.
-After establishing a Contemporary Art Department for Sotheby’s in Australia in 1994, he founded Sotheby’s Aboriginal Art Department in 1996, touring highlights of these sales internationally each year to cities including New York, London, and Paris prior to their auction in Australia.
+After establishing a Contemporary Art Department for Sotheby’s, Australia in 1994, he founded Sotheby’s Aboriginal Art Department in 1996, touring highlights of these sales internationally each year to cities including New York, London, and Paris prior to their auction in Australia.
 He is widely regarded and respected for establishing an ethical international market in the field of Australian Indigenous Art.

-Over the decades Tim has assisted in developing some of the finest collections of Australian Indigenous Art, and continues to act as an advisor to a number of the world’s most significant private collections.
+Tim has assisted in developing some of the finest collections of Australian Indigenous Art and continues to act as an advisor to a number of the world’s most significant private collections.
 In addition to trading in the secondary market, the business offers advice relating to purchasing, both privately and at auction, appraisal for both sale and insurance, conservation, and assistance in the sale of artworks.